1919 South Wales race riots: Barry

 Threatening crowds gathered in Barry on the evening of 11 June 1919, following a fatal stabbing in Beverley Street, Cadoxton.
-Dock labourer, Frederick Longman, had been stabbed by Charles Emmanuel, who originated from the French West Indies. (it later transpired that Emanuel had been told by Longman to "go down your own street" and had been attacked with a poker before drawing his knife).
+Dock labourer, Frederick Longman, had been stabbed by Charles Emmanuel, who originated from the French West Indies. (it later transpired that Emmanuel had been told by Longman to "go down your own street" and had been attacked with a poker before drawing his knife).
 A black shipwright who lived in the same street tried to escape when the mob broke into his lodging house.
 The crowd caught up with him and pelted him with stones.
 The crowds didn't disperse until after midnight, but little damage was reported.
 On 12 June the Fish & Chip shop owned by Mr Gillespie, a black man who'd lived in Barry for 20 years and married a local white woman, was smashed up by a mob.

-Police were reported to have formed barricades on Thompson Street to prevent the attacking mobs reach Barry Docks.
+Police were reported to have formed barricades on Thompson Street to prevent the attacking mobs reaching Barry Docks.
 On 13 June, 300 soldiers arrived at Cadoxton and set up camp at Buttrills Fields.